teceer/locaize-react/README.md

-# Locaize React
+# Locaize - React Library

+> **Note**: This library is currently in development and will soon be ready for use.
+Please check back for updates.

-Locaize React is a library designed to simplify the process of internationalization and localization in React applications.
+Locaize is designed to simplify the process of internationalization and localization in React applications.
 It provides a set of tools to manage languages, translate content, and adapt your app to different regions and cultures.

 ## Features